NYPL/engineering-general/standards/git-workflow.md

 ![Git Workflow: Master-QA-Production diagram](./assets/git-workflow-development-qa-master-with-non-deployment-target.png)

-This is a variation on (#development-qa-master) that specifies a single extra branch situated immediately before `development`, which is not deployed.
+This is a variation on (Development-QA-Master)[#development-qa-master] that specifies a single extra branch situated immediately before `development`, which is not deployed.

 For example: